Manuel Margot Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the seventh-best in the league.
+- The Blue Jays pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays' 3.92 team ERA ranks 10th across all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs given up (65 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (66 total, 1.3 per game).

-- Berrios gets the start for the Blue Jays, his 10th of the season.
-He is 3-4 with a 4.61 ERA and 52 strikeouts in 52 2/3 innings pitched.
+- Kikuchi (5-1) gets the starting nod for the Blue Jays in his 10th start of the season.
+He's put together a 4.08 ERA in 46 1/3 innings pitched, with 43 strikeouts.

-- The right-hander's most recent time out came on Thursday against the New York Yankees, when he tossed 6 2/3 innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance was on Friday against the Baltimore Orioles, when the lefty threw 4 2/3 innings, surrendering three earned runs while allowing three hits.

+- The 31-year-old has put up an ERA of 4.08, with 8.4 strikeouts per nine innings, in nine games this season.
+Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.